 Professional Development and Community Education

-Project SUN will develop workshops, seminars, and other professional development training for behavioral health service providers.
+Project SUN will develop workshops, seminars, and other professional development trainings.
 These opportunities will be intended to grow local implementation of evidence-based practices aimed at strengthening parent-child communication, interagency collaboration, and meeting other unmet family needs.
 Other opportunities for community education will be explored, particularly regarding behavioral health issues pertinent to children and their families.